Love & Liberation: Putting Immigrant Students on Road to Success

 By United Way of King County, on January 11, 2023 | In Helping Students Graduate, News, Racial Equity, Success Stories

 Even in communities most welcoming to immigrants and refugees, folks offer promises of a better life but scarcely provide services to make it possible.
-Since 2015, Yusif Bashir, a Somali Bantu from Kenya who came to the United States as a refugee, has worked to give immigrants in the Kent area a fighting chance at succeeding in America—with a primary focus on women and children.
+Since 2015, Yusuf Bashir, a Somali Bantu from Kenya who came to the United States as a refugee, has worked to give immigrants in the Kent area a fighting chance at succeeding in America—with a primary focus on women and children.

 In 2015, Bashir launched Falis Community Services in Kent to help support children and families in local school systems.
 Among the areas he sought to address: schools that are unequipped to either educate refugee students, communicate with their parents in any language besides English or understand the unique challenges that immigrant families face.